18F/unit-testing-node/_pages/components/config.md

 If you're completely unfamiliar with unit testing, or unfamiliar with [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/), the `Config` class is a great object to get you acquainted.
 If you're looking for more of a challenge, move on to the next chapter.

-If you've skipped to this chapter, you can establish the starting state of the `exercise/` files for this chapter by running:
+And if you've skipped ahead to this chapter, you can establish the starting state of the `exercise/` files for this chapter by running:

 ```sh
 $ ./go set-config